-Young Athletes, is an innovative sports play program for children with intellectual disabilities.
+Young Athletes, is an innovative sports play program sponsored by Toy R Us for children with intellectual disabilities.
 It introduces them to the world of sports prior to Special Olympics eligibility at age 8.